Alishals28/Intelligent_Disaster_Response/README.md

 2. Create a new branch for your feature or bugfix.
 3. Submit a pull request with a detailed description of your changes.

-## in the graph_structure.py file in line 21 and 40 where the filepath for csv files are written
+#in the graph_structure.py file in line 21 and 40 where the filepath for csv files are written add your local path for the csv files(respective of the path where you have saved)